Back to Blogs

 The interest rate plus the additional fees are sometimes referred to as the auto loan rate, because it is calculated as a percentage of the principal amount of the car and added on to your auto loan.
 An auto loan rate can vary, and you might be wondering why.
 So, that’s what we’re going to take a look at in this article:

 An auto loan rate, also called an APR (annual percentage rate) is a percentage rate that is added on to the total amount of the purchase price of your car and includes both the interest rate and any fees for the loan.
+That is why a car loan is more than the purchase price of the vehicle.
 These rates can vary wildly from institution to institution and are often lower at credit unions than banks.

 Though auto loan rates are usually single digit percentages, small variations can make a huge difference in what you end up paying for your car.
 The difference between 4% vs 2% can mean thousands of dollars in additional payments.
 These payments are spread out over the length of your car loan, but paying an extra $10, $40, or even $100 each month can quickly add up.